bepronetwork/grants-program/WorldBox.md

 ## Additional Information :heavy_plus_sign:

 **How did you hear about the Grants Program?**
-* I initially left a message via the Bepro webform enquiring what the process would be to setup my own NFT gallery (due to being lost in the deluge of Open Sea - you can find my work here https://opensea.io/theMilitantBitCollective ) Filipe contacted me and through this interaction I learnt about the BUIDL initiative.
+* I initially left a message via the Bepro webform enquiring what the process would be to setup my own NFT gallery (due to being lost in the deluge of Open Sea - you can find my work here https://opensea.io/theMilitantBitCollective ) Filipe contacted me and through this interaction I learnt about the BUIDL initiative which I realised would be perfect to develop the blockchain aspect of my Interactive TV concept I had been working on for several years.

 Additional information relevant to this application but isn't part of it already: